COFFEE: Counterfactual Fairness for Personalized Text Generation in Explainable Recommendation: Introduction

-To achieve the goal, we develop a general framework COFFEE for achieving \textbf{CO}unter\textbf{F}actual \textbf{F}airn\textbf{E}ss in \textbf{E}xplanation generation.
-In particular, we treat each user's protected attribute value as a separate token input to the model, together with the user and item IDs, and disentangle the attribute's representation from the user's representation \cite{ma2019learndisent,francesco2019challenge,zheng2021disentangling}.
-By switching between real and counterfactual input attribute values for counterfactual inference, we impose a measure-specific CF constraint \cite{russell17when} on the quality of generated explanations for training the generator.
-To tackle the constrained optimization that generalizes to any given quality measures, we develop a novel policy learning scheme to optimize CF, for which a reward allocation mechanism is designed to quantify each sampled explanation's contribution to the fairness constraint.

-Last but not least, recommendation happens in two-sided markets \cite{wang2021userfair}, and we should also consider the fairness for items in explanation generation to protect the business owners (or people to be recommended, e.g., in a job applicant recommendation system).
-We use user-side fairness by default in the discussions, but COFFEE is general to ensure fairness on either user or item side protected attributes, handle any given specification of linguistic quality measures, and adapted to different models, as will be shown in \Cref{sec:apply,sec:exp}.
-Extensive experiments on three datasets and two popular models show COFFEE's superiority in achieving fairness compared to baselines, without hurting the generation performance.
+To mitigate the issue, we take a causal perspective to dissect the bias and enforce counterfactual fairness (CF) \cite{kusner2017counterfactual} in personalized explanation generation: the quality of generated explanations should not differentiate a user in the real world vs. in the counterfactual world where \emph{only} the user's protected attribute (e.g., gender) is changed.
+This problem is essential and unique compared to fairness problems in the literature (\Cref{sec:related}), and imposes specific technical challenges (\Cref{sec:framework}).
+To achieve the goal, we develop a general framework, COFFEE, for \textbf{CO}unter\textbf{F}actual \textbf{F}airn\textbf{E}ss in \textbf{E}xplanation generation.
+COFFEE treats a user's protected attribute value as a separate token input to the model, and disentangles its representation from the user's representation \cite{ma2019learndisent,francesco2019challenge,zheng2021disentangling}.
+By controlling the input attribute values for counterfactual inference (CI), we impose a measure-specific CF constraint \cite{russell17when} on generated explanations.
+Then a novel fair policy learning scheme is developed to optimize CF with carefully designed rewards, which generalizes to any single or combination of quality measures.
+We use user-side fairness by default in discussions, but COFFEE is general to ensure fairness on either user or item side in the two-sided market \cite{wang2021userfair}, and be adapted to different models.
+Extensive experiments and rigorous user studies demonstrate COFFEE's superiority in achieving fairness and maintain high generation performance compared to baselines.